Proof of Schur's conjecture in $\mathbb R^d$: Proof

 Now we are left with two possibilities. \\

 \textbf{(i)} On both sides of the hyperplane $\pi$ we have at least two points of $K_2$, or all vertices of $K_2$ lie on one side.
 This case, which seems to be essential, actually has a short resolution.
 In this case all points from $K_2$ lie inside the ball $B$, and we are able to use some of its properties.
 Namely, we know that, since $K_2$ is a clique of size $d$, then the radius of the minimal ball that contains the clique equals the radius of $B$ (even though it has a smaller dimension).
 This means that the center of that minimal ball must coincide with $O$, and all the points of $K_2$ must in fact lie on $S$ (otherwise the minimal ball will have a smaller radius).
 This, by Observation \ref{obs01}, gives us that all the points of $K_2$ are projected inside $T$.
+Since there are at least $3$ vertices in $K_2$, then in one of the halfspaces, say, $\pi^+$, there are at least two vertices $w_1,w_2$ of $K_2$.
 We may then apply Lemma \ref{lemimp}.
-The next step is to check the two conditions from the lemma that allow the equality to hold.
-Condition 1 gives that one of the vertices of $K_2$ is as well the vertex of $K_1$.
-Condition 2 gives that $w$ must fall into the set $\Theta\cap \pi\cap S$.
-We note that that $\Theta\cap \pi$ is a Reuleaux simplex in the hyperplane $\pi$ and $S\cap \pi$ is its circumscribed sphere.
-Thus, by Lemma \ref{lem0}, we conclude that $\Theta\cap \pi\cap S= \{v_1,\ldots, v_d\}.$ Therefore, in any case some of the vertices of $K_2$ must coincide with some of $v_1,\ldots, v_d$ and we are done in Case (i). \\
+The next step is to check the two conditions from the lemma that allow the equality $\|w_1-w_2\|=1$ to hold.